Lucas Luggage is a brand that sells affordable luggage.

 At A Glance: Our Favorite Lucas Luggage

 Top PickThis collection includes three suitcases – a 20” carry-on, and 24” and 28” checked bags.
 All of the suitcases can be purchased separately, or as a three-piece value set.
-Getting the set instead of individual suitcases would save you at least $50, which is not at all bad.
+Getting the set instead of individual suitcases would save you at least $50.

 They are all made of polyester, which is not the ideal material for luggage since it is not very durable.
 And I have to say this; the external pockets are made of a slightly thinner material than the rest of the suitcase, which just makes them look cheap.
 But that’s the biggest issue I have with this luggage.

 Their names claim that they are ultra-lightweight, and they aren’t even lying.
 The largest suitcases max out at 7.2 lbs, which is pretty awesome.
-I mean, we’ve seen carry-ons that weigh more than this Lucas Luggage suitcase, so I’m pretty satisfied with their weights.
+I mean, we’ve seen carry-ons that weigh more than this Lucas Luggage suitcase, .
 You can check out the exact weights of all three bags in the product info boxes below.

 And keep in mind two things; the dimensions refer to the dimensions of the suitcases including the wheels and the handles.
-Their bodies are obviously slightly smaller.
 The other thing to note is that the capacities listed refer to the original capacities of this luggage.

 Check the links below to see the Ultra Lightweight Originals suitcases on Amazon:

-This is a particularly interesting suitcase collection.
-For one thing, there are so much more than suitcases – they’re also duffel bags and backpacks, all in one.
-And if you are a fan of this design of a luggage, then the Sport suitcases might be the right choice for you.
+This collection of Lucas Luggage also features duffel bags and backpacks.
+And if you are a fan of this design, then the Sport suitcases might be the right choice for you.

-This particular collection also comes in a value set, which includes three suitcases and a regular duffel bag.
+There is also a value set, which includes three suitcases and a regular duffel bag.
 But keep in mind that the 25-inch suitcase is only available in the set for now.

-In terms of organization, they are a pretty decent choice.
+In terms of organization, they are a decent choice.
 Plus you get the compression straps on the outside of your suitcase, which will come in handy if you don’t really use the entire capacity of the suitcase.
-Just tighten them up nicely, and all of your stuff will stay in its designated place.

 The entire Sport collection (except the duffel bag) also has an expandable capacity, which will give you 2 more inches of packing space.
 That’s particularly useful for all of you who often come back from trips with more stuff than you initially brought.
 Overall, they’re not the most premium suitcases, but they are certainly interesting enough to make you want to try them out.